simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 `sqlauth:SQL`
 =============

-This is a authentication module for authenticating a user against a SQL database.
+These are authentication modules for authenticating a user against a SQL database.

+The SQL module performs password verification in the database itself using database functions such as sha512 and storing a salt in the database.
+The PasswordVerify module verifies passwords in php using the password_verify() function.
+The PasswordVerify module was created to ask the least of the database either because there is minimal support in the database or to allow the same code to work against many databases without modification.
+More information on PasswordVerify is provided at the end of this document.

 Options
 -------